redis/redis-doc/topics/sentinel-spec.md

 * 1.0 first version.
 * 1.1 fail over steps modified: slaves are pointed to new master one after the other and not simultaneously.
 New section about monitoring slaves to ensure they are replicating correctly.
+* 1.2 Fixed a typo in the fail over section about: critical error is in step 5 and not 6.
+Added TODO section.

 Introduction
 ===